wailord284/Alexs-Arch-Installer/README.md

 - Disabled "Recents" found in most file managers
 - LXDM display manager with Archlinux theme
 - Large amount of sysctl.d/ configs gathered from the Arch wiki to increase performance and stability
-- Adds the Archlinuxcn repository for additional software
+- Add the Archlinuxcn repository for additional software
 - Install rng-tools if system entropy is under 1800 during time of install
 - Grub changes:
     * Disabled spectre/meltdown patches (Increase performance.
 Edit /etc/defult/grub to remove)